 clothes and get back on your feet."

 the famed Theresa Vaughn!!!
-Stephanie was excited too, but not nearly as much as Len because--by never having been exposed to the cultural icon that is Theresa in school--it was hard appreciate Theresa fully, merely based only on the things she recently was.
+Stephanie felt excited too, but not nearly as much as Len because--by never having been exposed to the cultural icon that is Theresa in school--it was hard appreciate Theresa fully, merely based only on the things she recently was.
 Len, on the other hand, very well